Old Delhi Street Food Tour: An Insider’s Food Walk

 You’re going to be blown away by the freshness, diversity and deliciousness of the street cuisine.
 This tour will take you through Chawri Bazar all the way over to the most famous mosque in Delhi, the Jama Masjid.

-1. Starting/Meeting Point at Chawri Bazar Metro Station
+1. Starting Point at Chawri Bazar Metro Station

-A good meeting point or place to start from is Gate 2 of the Chawri Bazar metro station.
+A good place to start from is Gate 2 of the Chawri Bazar metro station.
 This will put you right in front of the first stop on your Old Delhi street food tour.

-Don’t be alarmed, this exit is Hauz Qazi, the busiest junction in Chawri Bazar, which itself is a very busy but historic market.
-You want to head down Chawri Bazar Road, which is slightly to your left as you exit the metro.
+This exit is Hauz Qazi, the busiest junction in Chawri Bazar, which is a very busy and historic market.
+Head down Chawri Bazar Road, slightly to your left as you exit the metro.

 I recommend using the Delhi metro to get to Chawri Bazar.
 It’s a chaotic area, and traffic is usually a nightmare.
-The Delhi metro is one of the best metro systems in the world.
-Here is my guide on how to use the Delhi metro.
+The Delhi metro is one of the best systems in the world.
+Don’t hesitate to use it.

 2. Ashok Chaat Corner